Maths is important.

 He’s finding it fairly easy, so it’s fun for him and building his confidence.
 But he’s also learning lots of little things he’d previously missed, and his mental maths is improving in leaps and bounds.

-The other two kids are the same – they’re not being hugely challenged, but they’re solidifying their foundations and gaining the belief that they’re actually pretty good at maths, which will be a huge benefit to them when they get back to more difficult stuff.
+The other two kids are the same – they’re not being hugely challenged, but they’re solidifying their foundational skills.
+Plus they’re gaining the belief that they’re actually pretty good at maths, which will be a huge benefit to them when they get back to more difficult stuff.

 You’ve seen the Math-U-See blocks, right?
 They’re pretty recognisable!